cortexrd/Knack-Toolkit-Library/README.md

 **\_mc=colHeader**: Match Color of the whole row to the cell at a specific column in a table.
 Can be used in conjunction with the \_qt feature to use its colors.

+**\_uvc=fldName1, fldName2**: Unique Value Check.
+Used when it is not possible to use the Builder’s **Must be unique** option due to the nature of the field.
+This is the case for Connected and Text Formula fields.
+This features requires additional setup in the field’s description and a dedicated hidden Search view.
+See instructions in the [Advanced Keywords Setup](#advanced-keywords-setup).

+**\_uvx=str1, str2**: Unique Values Exceptions.
+Used when we need unique values, but with a few specific exceptions.
+See instructions in the [Advanced Keywords Setup](#advanced-keywords-setup).

 **\_kr**: Kiosk add Refresh button.
 For Kiosk mode only, when there’s no keyboard/mouse.

 **\_kb**: Kiosk add Back button.

 **\_kd**: Kiosk add Done button.

 **\_al**: Auto-Login, with AES encrypted email/pw stored in localStorage.
 This must be in the view title of the **login page**.
-Used to automate boot-up of Dashboards or other unattended devices.
+Used to automate boot-up of Kiosks, Dashboards or any unattended devices.
 A first-time setup procedure must be done manually, by entering an encryption key then the email/pw information.
 This is done for each new device and can be bypassed if desired.

 **\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewKeywords.